HIGISX/DeepHullNet/README.md

 # DeepHullNet

-DeepHullNet: Learn to solve the convex hull and concave hull with Transform.
+DeepHullNet: A Deep Learning Approach for Solving the Convex Hull and Concave Hull Problems with Transformer

 ## Convex Hull and Concave Hull
 **Convex hull problem:**